mjordan/bagit_indexer/README.md

 ## To do

 * Add logging of indexing and errors
-* Get 'filename' and 'source_path' queries to work
+* Get 'filename' and 'source_path' queries, and date ranges, to work